@theredspace/spp-client

 });

-1. Configure environment (either via constructor or environment variables):
+1. Configure environment (either via constructor or env vars):

 export SPP_URL="https://your.openair.com/suiteprojects/etc/etc/"